 In addition, taking supplements to correct vitamin deficiencies may also help to improve the health of your nails.

-If you have nail pitting and are concerned about it, speak to your doctor for more information. they can help to determine the cause and recommend the best course of treatment.
+If you have nail pitting and are concerned about it, speak to your doctor for more information.
+They can help determine the cause and recommend the best course of treatment.

 Possible causes of nail pitting include: Psoriasis, eczema, alopecia areata, lichen planus, certain medications such as retinoids and antimalarials, vitamin deficiencies.

-Nail pitting can also be a sign of an underlying condition such as psoriasis.
+Nail pitting can also indicate an underlying condition such as psoriasis.

 If you have nail pitting and are concerned about it, speak to your doctor for more information.
 They can help to determine the cause and recommend the best course of treatment.